North Central Washington

 Pine beetle outbreaks-What can be done?
 A presentation made in 2007 to the Shining Mountains Council in Estes Park, Colorado.

 Sinlahekin Wildlife Area Restoration Plan.
-A long-term plan to reduce fuels and restore fire regimes in the Sinlahekin Wildlife Area.
+A long-term plan to reduce fuels and restore fire regimes in the Sinlahekin Wildlife Area. (link to an overview of vegetation classification methods used in the Sinlahekin Wildlife Area, 2MB powerpoint)

 Managing livestock effects on biodiversity.
 A slide show discussing the effects of grazing on native species, along with potential restoration objectives.
 Presented at the Society of Ecological Restoration Panel discussion, September 26, 2007.